mccoy-lab/aneuploidyRates/README.md

 # Aneuploidy Rates Simulation

-This is a repository for the code used to produce data in the paper...
+This is a repository for the code used to produce data in the paper.

 ## File Explanation